About Would Works

 Workshop Leader

-Valerie is currently enrolled in the Furniture Making Intensive Program at Cerritos College.
-Originally from Perris, CA, Valerie is pursuing furniture design, fabrication and sculptural woodworking as a career.
-Valerie is inspired by the excitement of someone creating something for the first time and witnessing others achieve the feeling that woodworking is actually achievable for their own enjoyment or even as a possible career.
+Valerie was born in San Bernardino and raised in Perris, CA. She studied Sociology and Public Health at UCI and recently graduated from the Furniture-Making Intensive Program at Cerritos College.
+Valerie aims to merge public health, art, and social advocacy through woodworking.
+Currently, she is pursuing a career in furniture design, fabrication, and sculptural woodworking.
+Valerie is inspired by the excitement of someone creating something for the first time and by helping others realize that woodworking is not only achievable for their own enjoyment, but could also be a potential career path.

 Shirley Evans